davidcalikes/Late-Gigs/docs/README.md

     The Interviews determined that:

-    1. Venues are the most affected by late cancellations and should be presented first.
+    1. Venues are the most affected by late cancellations and should be given priority.
     2. Acts finding a venue is the most obvious secondary requirement.
     3. Both acts and venues should be able to continue to search for replacements alongside gig automation.
     4. Users should be able to remove themselves from the waiting list.